pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 piece of knowledge.
 Knowledge needs to be accessible in whatever way people think.
 We also need to be able to share knowledge in more open, personal ways.

-A library in France is a good metaphor for the problems with the accessibility of knowledge right now.
+A library in France is a good metaphor for how knowledge is trapped and inaccessible right now.
 If you look at <a href="#fig:squarehead">the picture below</a>, you notice that this library, officially named <span lang="fr">La Tête au Carré</span> (The Square Head), looks like a well-formed classical bust, up to the bottom lip.
 The rest is obscured by the opaque aluminum block